nikukatansa/crossroad-live/site/content/_index.md

   - video: MERQ0P6O0CE
     title: Jesus be the centre
 sermon:
-  video: Pxbv0j-0AmM
+  video: SrnGAQSBpcc
   islive: true
   pinned: true
-  title: Sunday Stream - 25th July 2021
+  title: Sunday Stream - 1st August 2021
-  intro: Our Sunday service is led by Jon Sibley, with a talk by John Smith, and
+  intro: Our Sunday service is led by Jon Sibley and we'll be livestreaming it at
-    we'll be livestreaming it at 10.30am.
+    10.30am.
   showsection: true
 ---